uff20xd/True-Chaos/True Chaos/Abilities and Characters/Humans (Order Sets)/T1/Regen von Wasser.md

 ### Style / Tactics
 ___
+Can use IR and has an adjusted version of Weltenschwert called "Antipotence".
+This technique is one of the only things that can go past [[Zeero#Zero Space (Beta)|Zero Space]].
 ___
 ### Scaling
 ___
+Able to beat the T1 alone extreme diff (T0 and Hatheo excluded for obvious reasons).
+Probably the next T0 contender.
 ___

 # Passive Abilities
 ## Hit Delay (Alpha)
 ___
-After interacting with something the effect this interaction has on the user can be avoided even after it would have already hit.
-(0.00001sec) --> Hyperlag: 2 sec
+After interacting with something the effect this interaction has on the user can be avoided even after it would have already hit. (.5 sec) --> Hyperlag: 2 sec
 ___
 ## Hyperlag (Beta)
 ___